kaixiangtay/CS3219_OTOT_A1/README.md

 Step 1: Clone the project repository onto your local computer.

-Step 2: Inside the folder directory, execute the following command to build the Docker images:
+Step 2: Open up the Terminal and inside the project folder directory, execute the following command to build the Docker images:

 ```
 docker-compose build